diligence-dev/photo-raster-printer/README.md

 ## how it works
 - no download required
-- your browser does all the work:
+- your browser does all the work (using javascript):
   * no files are uploaded
   * no need to download result